bosskabouter/volatalk/README.md

 Communicate directly with other contacts without a central server to buffer, capture, censure or use the data in any other way.

 #### Peer-to-Peer (p2p)
-Therefore it uses peer-to-peer and WebRTC technologies.
+Therefore it uses peer-to-peer and [WebRTC](https://webrtc.org/).
 There are many solutions like these, but none I could find create a long-term trusted relation between clients, as explained in [Future Versions](#future-versions).

 Any solution based on decentralized blockchain technologies would not fit the [Vision](#vision).